Warren McClendon

-Warren Christopher McClendon (born April 11, 2001) is an American football offensive tackle for the Georgia Bulldogs.
+Warren Christopher McClendon (born April 11, 2001) is an American professional football offensive tackle for the Los Angeles Rams of the National Football League (NFL).
+He played college football for the Georgia Bulldogs.

-Early life and high school
+Early life

 McClendon grew up in Brunswick, Georgia and attended Brunswick High School.
 He was rated a four-star recruit and committed to play college football at Georgia.

 College career

 McClendon played during his true freshman season before redshirting the year.
 As a redshirt freshman, he started nine of Georgia's ten games and was named a Freshman All-American by the Football Writers Association of America.
 McClendon started all 15 of Georgia's games at right tackle as the Bulldogs won the 2022 College Football Playoff National Championship.
-He was named first team All-Southeastern Conference as a redshirt junior.
+He was named first team All-Southeastern Conference (SEC) as a redshirt junior.
 McClendon suffered a knee injury in the 2022 SEC Championship Game and missed the 2022 Peach Bowl.

+Professional career

+McClendon was selected by the Los Angeles Rams in the fifth round, 174th overall, of the 2023 NFL draft.
+As a rookie, he appeared in six games in the 2023 season.

 Personal life

 McClendon's uncle, Willie McClendon, played running back at Georgia and in the NFL for the Chicago Bears.
-His cousin, Bryan McClendon, also played at Georgia and for the Bears and is currently the Bulldogs' passing game coordinator and wide receivers coach.
+His cousin, Bryan McClendon, also played at Georgia and for the Bears and is currently the Tampa Bay Buccaneers wide receivers coach.
+He was previously the Bulldogs' passing game coordinator and wide receivers coach.